gopasspw/gopass/docs/features.md

 After installing gopass, the first thing you should do is initialize a password store.
 (If you are migrating to gopass from pass and already have a password store, you can skip this step.)

 Note that this document uses the term *password store* to refer to a directory that is managed by gopass.
-This is entirely different from any OS-level credential store, your GPG keyring, or your SSH keys.
+This is entirely different from any OS-level credential store, your GPG key ring, or your SSH keys.

 To initialize a password store, just do a: